 Scheppach is responsible for strategic and operational oversight of SMG’s Precision Video Center of Excellence and is charged with determining best practices for emerging video technologies.
 She invest clients’ advertising dollars across cutting edge video contact points such as addressable advertising, VOD, IPTV, interactive TV, audience based buying, programmatic TV, online video, mobile video, and more.
 Scheppach is the founder of VivaKi’s The Pool, a far-reaching research and development initiative designed to gain insights into and shape emerging forms of media.

 Eric joined Allant in May 2006.
 He is responsible for Allant’s TV and Media industry strategy, leads key client engagements, and co-manages client delivery and product development.
 Previously, Eric spent nine years as an analyst at Forrester Research.
 His expertise revolves around marketing technology and analytics, with a particular focus on the Internet’s disruptions to media and advertising.
 He has been involved in TV advertising since 2003, when he conducted the industry’s first formal assessment of addressable ad technologies.
-Eric holds a Bachelor of Science from Rutgers University College of Engineering, and an MBA from Bentley College.

 Philip D. Segal is the CEO and Executive Producer of Original Productions (OP), a FremantleMedia company.
 As CEO, Segal merges a comprehensive and acclaimed career of achievements in creating, writing, directing and producing highly recognized projects for television.
 Original Productions series are enjoyed by millions of fans worldwide, all under the purview of Segal.
 He is Executive Producer of Appalachian Outlaws, American Hoggers; Storage Wars, and Barry’d Treasures for A&E; Bering Sea Gold onDiscovery; as well as Emmy® nominated Ice Road Truckers, Ax Men, and The Legend of Shelby the Swamp Man on History.